AI Enabled User-Specific Cyberbullying Severity Detection with Explainability: Conclusion

 \section{Conclusion}

-Adolescents are increasingly vulnerable to cyberbullying, which involves the intentional spread of false, humiliating, or hostile information through online digital media.
-In this study, we proposed an LSTM model for cyberbullying severity classification into three categories: Not Bullying, Mild Bullying, and Severe Bullying.
-The model integrates user-specific attributes, including psychological, demographic, and online behavioral factors, along with social media comments.
-Our experimental results demonstrate that the proposed model outperforms baseline ML \& DL models, achieving a high accuracy of 98\% and an F1-score of 0.97, with RF achieving the second-best performance.
-The inclusion of user-specific factors significantly enhanced the reliability of cyberbullying detection, particularly with features such as self-esteem issues, prior bullying history, and disciplinary records.
-Furthermore, XAI techniques (SHAP and LIME) provided valuable insights into model predictions, revealing that beyond textual content, demographic attributes such as race and gender play a crucial role in determining cyberbullying severity.
-For future work, we plan to develop a browser extension that can be deployed on social networking sites to promptly alert guardians about the risk of a user becoming a cyberbullying victim.
-This will help in taking proactive measures to address the issue effectively.
-Additionally, we aim to extend our approach to detect and identify cyberbullying in multimedia content, including images and videos, to enhance the scope and impact of our research.
+Adolescents are increasingly vulnerable to cyberbullying, which involves the intentional spread of false, humiliating, or hostile content through online platforms.
+In this study, we proposed an LSTM-based model to classify cyberbullying severity into three categories: ``Not Bullying", ``Mild Bullying", and ``Severe Bullying".
+The model incorporates user-specific attributes—such as psychological, demographic, and behavioral factors—alongside social media comments.
+Our results show that the proposed model outperforms baseline machine learning and deep learning models, achieving 98\% accuracy and an F1-score of 0.97, with Random Forest (RF) as the second-best performer.
+Incorporating user-specific factors significantly improved detection reliability, especially features like self-esteem issues, prior bullying history, and disciplinary records.
+XAI tools (SHAP and LIME) provided further insights, highlighting the influence of both textual and demographic attributes, including race and gender, on the classification outcomes.
+We deliberately excluded large pretrained language models like BERT or XLM-RoBERTa to maintain time efficiency and enable integration of user-specific data, which is challenging with such models.
+For future work, we aim to develop a browser extension for social networking platforms to alert guardians about potential cyberbullying risks in real time.
+We also plan to explore multimodal pretrained models like GPT or LLaMA for improved performance and extend our framework to detect cyberbullying in multimedia content such as images and videos.